 I never expected their divorce to cost me money, but it did.
-I wasn’t obligated to pay for anything, mind you, but I felt that it was the least I could do.
+I wasn’t obligated to pay for anything, mind you, but as an adult child of divorce, this was a unique position and I felt it was the least I could do.

 5. Seeing Your Parents with Another Partner Is Hard